Databricks

 Where <principal> is: Your service principal application ID

-Monad verifies all of these permissions during Test Connection and will report any missing grants.
+Monad verifies these permissions during Test Connection and will report any missing grants.
+For ZeroBus, Test Connection issues an OAuth token request against the scoped resource -- a token failure typically indicates a missing grant.

 Configuration